 → Average / don't know

-→ Better than average
+→ I have better than average dexterity

 → Excellent - Very accurate control of my movements